hashintel/hash/packages/libs/deer/README.md

 ### Lax Deserialization

-Instead of strictly deserializing types, one might prefer to deserialize while coercing values (`"1"` is interpreted as `1` if requested).
-This behaviour would be opt-in, instead of opt-out and would be enabled on the `derive` level.
+Instead of strictly deserializing types, one might prefer to deserialize while coercing values (`"1"` might be interpreted as `1` instead), This behavior would be opt-in instead of opt-out and enabled on the `derive` level.

 ### Deserializer with Parser

-`deer` currently relies on external tools (notably `serde`) to implement parsing of different formats, which means that we still fail-fast during parsing of malformed input.
+`deer` currently relies on external tools (notably `serde`) to implement parsing of different formats, which means that we still fail-fast during the parsing of malformed input.
-In future `deer` might provide it's own parser, which tries to recover from parsing errors and still provide parsing diagnostics.
+In the future, `deer` might provide its own parser, which tries to recover from parsing errors and still provide parsing diagnostics.

 <details>
-<summary>How it might look like</summary>
+<summary>What it may look like</summary>

 ```json
 {
   "i8": "string"
 ```

-This would still result in the errors that `i8` would need to be of type `integer`, with a maximum value of `256` and minimum value of `0`, but would also report that the JSON is malformed.
-Currently `deer` would fail at parsing and is unable to recover.
+`deer` currently relies on external tools (notably `serde`) to implement parsing of different formats, which means that we still fail fast during the parsing of malformed input.
+In the future, `deer` might provide a parser that tries to recover from parse errors and provide meaningful diagnostics.

 </details>

 ### Level of "`deer`"

-`deer` strives to be as composable and configurable as possible, which means that all additional behaviour should be opt-in, and the speed penalty of bare `deer` should be minimal.
-In the future, we might want to provide additional configuration paramaters (maximum depth, maximum number of errors, etc.) to allow for further tweaking in all use-cases where speed is of upmost importance.
+`deer` strives to be as composable and configurable as possible, which means that all non-core behavior should be opt-in, and the speed penalty of bare `deer` should be minimal.
+In the future, we might want to provide additional configuration parameters (maximum depth, the maximum number of errors, etc.) to allow for further tweaking in all use cases where speed is of utmost importance.

 ## Contributors